-You cannot drive after surgery so make arrangements for someone to pick you up after surgery and stay with you for the night.
-If you do not have a ride home your surgery will be cancelled.
+You cannot drive after surgery so make arrangements for someone to stay in the building while you are having surgery, take you home and stay with you for the night.
+If you do not arrange this your surgery may be cancelled.